DKFrederik/HomeAssistant/README.md

 HomeAssistant
 This is my Home Assistant configuration.
-Password (secrets) are not included.
-Nor is plex.conf and known devices!

 All of my configuration files are tested against the most stable version of home-assistant using [Travis](https://travis-ci.org/DKFrederik/HomeAssistant).